mhuusko5/Ione/README.md

 Ione
 =====
-A minimalistic obstacle avoidance game for the Leap Motion platform.
+A minimalistic obstacle avoidance game for the Leap Motion platform (demo/download at http://www.mhuusko5.com/#ione).